spack/spack-tutorial/tutorial_packaging.rst

 Package Documentation
 ---------------------

+We'll take an iterative approach to filling in the skeleton starting with the documentation.
-We can bring the ``package.py`` file back into our ``$EDITOR`` with the ``spack edit`` command:
+Bring mpileaks' ``package.py`` file back into your ``$EDITOR`` with the ``spack edit`` command:

 .. code-block:: console

    $ spack edit mpileaks

+Let's remove the instructions at the top and some of the ``FIXME`` comments;
+document what mpileaks does in the docstring; replace the homepage property with the correct link; uncomment maintainers; and add your user name.
-Let's remove some of the ``FIXME`` comments, add a link to the mpileaks homepage, and document what mpileaks does.
-Let's also add a maintainer to the package.
-The ``maintainers`` field is a comma-separated list of GitHub accounts of users who want to be notified when a change is made to a package.
-This is useful for developers who maintain a Spack package for their own software, and for users who rely on a piece of software and want to ensure that the package doesn't break.
+The ``maintainers`` field is a comma-separated list of GitHub user names of users who want to be notified when a change is made to the package.
+This is useful for developers who maintain a Spack package for their own software, and for users who rely on a piece of software that they want to ensure doesn't break their build.

-I'm also going to cut out the Copyright clause at this point to keep this tutorial document shorter, but you shouldn't do that normally.
+You can also cut out the Copyright clause at this point to keep the tutorial document shorter, but you shouldn't do that normally.

-Make these changes to your ``package.py``:
+Make the changes and additions to your ``package.py``:

 .. literalinclude:: tutorial/examples/1.package.py
-   :caption: tutorial/examples/1.package.py
+   :caption: mpileaks (tutorial/examples/1.package.py)
    :lines: 6-
    :language: python

-We've filled in the comment that describes what this package does and added a link to its website.
-That won't help us build yet, but it will allow Spack to provide some documentation on this package to other users:
+At this point we've only updated key documentation within the package, which won't help us to build it.
+However, that information does allow Spack to provide some documentation on this package to other users by way of the ``spack info`` command:

 .. literalinclude:: outputs/packaging/info-mpileaks.out
    :language: console

+Here we see the following information from the package:

+- it is an Autotools package;
+- the description, homepage, and maintainer(s) we entered;
+- the URL we gave the ``spack create`` command;
+- a version and full hash Spack derived from the code; and
+- the default Autotools package installation phases.

+There are also entries for the different types of dependencies if they appear in the package.

-As we fill in more information about this package the ``spack info`` command will become more informative.
+As we fill in more information about the ``spack info`` command will become more informative.
 Now let's start making this package build.

 ------------
 Dependencies
 ------------

+Let's add the dependencies for mpileaks.
-The mpileaks package depends on three other packages: ``mpi``, ``adept-utils``, and ``callpath``.
-Let's add those via the ``depends_on`` command in our ``package.py``.
+The software requires three other packages: ``mpi``, ``adept-utils``, and ``callpath``.
+Let's add those via the ``depends_on`` directive in our ``package.py``.

 .. literalinclude:: tutorial/examples/2.package.py
-   :caption: tutorial/examples/2.package.py
+   :caption: mpileaks (tutorial/examples/2.package.py)
    :lines: 6-
    :language: python

-Now when we go to build mpileaks, Spack will fetch and build these dependencies before building mpileaks.
-Normally, we would also need to create ``package.py`` recipes for these dependencies as well.
+By adding these dependencies to the package, we are telling Spack that it must ensure these packages are installed *before* building mpileaks.
-Luckily, all of these dependencies are already in Spack.
+Luckily, all of these dependencies are already in Spack; otherwise, we would have to define them as well.

-Note that the mpi dependency is a different kind of beast than the adept-utils and callpath dependencies; there is no mpi package available in Spack.
-Instead mpi is a *virtual dependency*.
-Spack may satisfy that dependency by installing packages such as ``openmpi`` or ``mvapich2``.
+Note that the mpi dependency is a different kind of beast than the adept-utils and callpath dependencies.
+There is no mpi package available in Spack since mpi is a *virtual dependency*.
+That means Spack may satisfy the dependency with a concrete package such as ``openmpi`` or ``mvapich2``.
 See the
 `Packaging Guide <https://spack.readthedocs.io/en/latest/packaging_guide.html#packaging-guide>`_
 for more information on virtual dependencies.